-- Assessors / internal quality assurers assessing / quality assuring members of their own family; - Tutors / assessors quality assuring their own work - Personal relationships with family members or friends linked to centre personnel and/or learners that could influence decision making and qualification outcomes - Assessors or IQAs assessing/quality assuring their own work and/or members of family and friends - Subcontracting tutors, assessors and IQAs from another Approved Training Centre (ATC) - Agreeing to fulfil the mandatory roles in more than one Approved Training Centre (ATC) - Business or commercial interests linked to a centre and/or Safety Training Awards that may affect professional judgement - Mutually beneficial arrangements with centre and Safety Training Awards personnel which may compromise an individual's ability to make reliable and professional judgements - Where favourable arrangements have been negotiated, for example supplying information to certain individuals and/or groups who are preparing for or carrying out an assessment - A person connected with a centre and/or Safety Training Awards who are engaging in some capacity or have a material financial interest in a business or enterprise that compete with Safety Training Awards - A centre has an interest in any activity which has the potential to lead it to act contrary to its interests in the development, delivery and award of qualifications in accordance with the conditions of the centre.
+- Assessors / IQA assessing / quality assuring members of their own family - Tutors / Assessors quality assuring their own work - Personal relationships with family members or friends linked to centre personnel and / or learners that could influence decision making and qualification outcomes - Assessors or IQAs assessing / quality assuring their own work and / or members of family and friends - Subcontracting Tutors, Assessors and IQAs from another ATC - Agreeing to fulfil the mandatory roles in more than one ATC - Business or commercial interests linked to a centre and / or Safety Training Awards that may affect professional judgement - Mutually beneficial arrangements with centre and Safety Training Awards personnel which may compromise an individual's ability to make reliable and professional judgements - Where favourable arrangements have been negotiated, for example supplying information to certain individuals and / or groups who are preparing for or carrying out an assessment - A person connected with a centre and / or Safety Training Awards who are engaging in some capacity or have a material financial interest in a business or enterprise that compete with Safety Training Awards - A centre has an interest in any activity which has the perception to lead it to act contrary to its interests in the development, delivery and award of qualifications in accordance with the conditions of the centre.

-The existence of interests such as those above does not necessarily imply conflict but is likely to give an appearance of conflict and as such should be declared to Safety Training Awards by completing and submitting the conflict of interest disclosure form which is available via the ATCs Synergy account.
+The existence of interests such as those above does not necessarily imply conflict but is likely to give an appearance of conflict and as such should be declared to Safety Training Awards by completing and submitting the conflict of interest disclosure form which is available via the ATCs Synergy record.